Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Introduction

 Secondly, as shown in Table~\ref{tab:cvspeed}, we theoretically justify the advantages of Adan over previous SoTA adaptive gradient algorithms on nonconvex stochastic problems. \begin{itemize} \item Given the Lipschitz gradient condition, to find an $\epsilon$-approximate first-order stationary point, Adan has the stochastic gradient complexity $\order{c^{2.5}_{\infty}\epsilon^{-4}}$ which accords with the lower bound $\Omega(\epsilon^{-4})$ (up to a constant factor)~\cite{arjevani2019lower}.
 This complexity is lower than $\order{c_2^6\epsilon^{-4}}$ of Adabelief~\cite{zhuang2020adabelief} and $\order{c_2^2 d\epsilon^{-4}}$ of LAMB, especially on over-parameterized networks.
 Specifically, for the $d$-dimensional gradient, compared with its $\ell_{2}$ norm $c_2$, its $\ell_{\infty}$ norm $c_{\infty}$ is usually much smaller, and can be $\sqrt{d}\times$ smaller for the best case.
 Moreover, Adan's results still hold when the loss and the $\ell_2$ regularizer are separated, which could significantly benefit the generalization~\cite{touvron2021training} but the convergence analysis for Adam-type optimizers remains open. \item Given the Lipschitz Hessian condition, Adan has a complexity $\order{c_{\infty}^{1.25}\epsilon^{-3.5}}$ which also matches the lower bound $\Omega(\epsilon^{-3.5})$ in~\cite{arjevani2020second}.
 This complexity is superior to $\order{\epsilon^{-3.5}\log\frac{c_2}{\epsilon}}$ of A-NIGT~\cite{cutkosky2020momentum} and also $\order{\epsilon^{-3.625}}$ of Adam$^+$~\cite{liu2020adam}.
 Indeed, Adam$^+ $ needs the minibatch size of order $\order{\epsilon^{-1.625}}$ which is prohibitive in practice.
 For other optimizers, \eg~Adam, their convergence has not been provided yet under the Lipschitz Hessian condition. \end{itemize}

-Finally, Adan simultaneously surpasses the corresponding SoTA optimizers across vision, language, and RL tasks, and establishes new SoTAs for many networks and settings, \eg~ResNet, ConvNext~\cite{liu2022convnet}, ViT~\cite{touvron2021training}, Swin~\cite{liu2021swin}, MAE~\cite{he2022masked}, LSTM~\cite{schmidhuber1997long}, Transformer-XL~\cite{dai2019transformer}, BERT~\cite{devlin2018bert}, and GPT-2~\cite{radford2019language}.
+Finally, Adan simultaneously surpasses the corresponding SoTA optimizers across vision, language, and RL tasks, and establishes new SoTAs for many networks and settings, \eg~ResNet, ConvNext~\cite{liu2022convnet}, ViT~\cite{touvron2021training}, Swin~\cite{liu2021swin}, MAE~\cite{he2022masked}, LSTM~\cite{schmidhuber1997long}, Transformer-XL~\cite{dai2019transformer} and BERT~\cite{devlin2018bert}.
 More importantly, with half of the training cost (epochs) of SoTA optimizers, Adan can achieve higher or comparable performance on ViT, Swin, ResNet, \etc. Besides, Adan works well in a large range of minibatch sizes, \eg~from 1k to 32k on ViTs.
-The improvement of Adan for various architectures and settings can greatly relieve the engineering burden by avoiding trying different optimizers and allowing users to accumulate consistent optimization experience.
+Due to the consistent improvement for various architectures and settings, Adan is supported in several popular deep learning frameworks or projects including Timm~\cite{rw2019timm} (a library containing SoTA CV models), Optax from DeepMind~\cite{deepmind2020jax} and MMClassification~\cite{2020mmclassification} from OpenMMLab, see our Github repo for more projects.